 Stool leakage with the passing of gas

-No sensation of having to pass stool before leakage happens
+No feeling of having to pass stool before leakage happens

 Encopresis is caused by constipation.
 Some causes of constipation that may lead to encopresis include:

-Child holding back stool (due to prior painful bowel movement or other reason)
+Child holding back stool, due to prior painful bowel movement or another reason

 Hirschsprung’s disease, a birth defect in which nerves in the large intestine (colon) are missing

-An anus that is closer to your child’s vagina or penis than normal (anteriorally placed anus)
+An anus that is closer to the vagina or penis than normal (anteriorally placed anus)

-The health care provider may prescribe a stool softener to help your child have normal bowel movements.
+Your child may be prescribed a stool softener.
+These will help your child have normal bowel movements.

-The health care provider may suggest changes in diet, such as adding more fiber (which helps stool retain water).
+The healthcare provider may suggest changes in diet, such as adding more fiber.
+Fiber helps stool retain water.

 Your child may need to drink more water and get regular exercise.